 The Institute's DEXA scanner is a valuable tool for researchers

-Established in 2003, the Edith Cowan University Health and Wellness Institute is an initiative that builds collaboration between researchers, educators, industry and government to optimise health and improve quality of life for people of all ages, within differing social, cultural, political and environmental contexts.
-The Edith Cowan University Health and Wellness Institute is located within the Health and Wellness building of the Faculty of Health, Engineering and Science at ECU's Joondalup Campus.
+Established in 2003, the Exercise Medicine Research Institute is an initiative that builds collaboration between researchers, educators, industry and government to optimise health and improve quality of life for people of all ages, within differing social, cultural, political and environmental contexts.
+The Exercise Medicine Research Institute is located within the Health and Wellness building at ECU's Joondalup Campus.

-Edith Cowan University's Health and Wellness Institute is a cross-disciplinary alliance of research centres and expertise with extensive national and international linkages.
+Edith Cowan University's Exercise Medicine Research Institute is a cross-disciplinary alliance of research centres and expertise with extensive national and international linkages.
 It is the first institute of its kind at an Australian University bringing together an expert team of researchers committed to improving community health and wellbeing.
 In partnership with national and international networks, it enhances collaboration and promotes a holistic approach to health and lifestyle.

 Ongoing research will further support the community, with the Institute examining the role of exercise in: